craigerskine/pxl.media/content/games/the-legend-of-zelda-ocarina-of-time.md

 ---
-title: The Legend of Zelda: Ocarina of Time
+title: 'The Legend of Zelda: Ocarina of Time'
 platform: nintendo-64
 genre:
   - action-adventure